-The vesting of the time-based equity award granted to Mr. Satterthwaite in 2021 will accelerate in full on an involuntary termination of employment without cause if performance is deemed by the Talent Management and Compensation Committee to be satisfactory, and will accelerate on a pro rata basis on death or disability.
-Accordingly, the value of the accelerated vesting is shown only in the columns relating to an involuntary termination of employment without cause, death or disability.
+The vesting of the performance-based restricted stock units granted in 2024 that have been earned based on performance will accelerate in full upon an involuntary termination without cause if performance has been satisfactory, or on a pro rata basis at the target performance level upon death or disability.
+Upon any other termination of employment prior to vesting, the restricted stock units will be forfeited.
+Accordingly, the value of the full or pro rata accelerated vesting, as applicable, is shown only in the columns relating to an involuntary termination of employment without cause or due to death or disability.